“In a mad world, only the mad are sane.”

 While each plotline illuminates a different element of this convoluted story, McKay and co-writer Charles Randolph are not concerned with interlacing these narrative strands together in any abstruse or even meaningful way.
 The trio of Jamie, Charlie and Ben only briefly cross path with Baum’s team while Bale’s Michael Burry spends most screentime isolated, confined to his office.
 Between balancing these various stories, serving up essentially verbal dissertations on the housing market and making sure everything tracks as both funny and discernable, the film risks feeling akin to a circus performer juggling flaming balls while simultaneously trying to rub his stomach.
 Luckily, both McKay and the cast are all too willing to tackle these challenges with gusto and the film somehow manages to stay consistently engaging without ever derailing in any major way.

 As a whole, the actors acquit themselves well with the stock market verbiage they must rattle off like a secondary language: It’s similar to watching Shakespeare—you may not catch every word, but you get the gist.
 If there’s anything approaching a standout performance, it’s Bale’s, who vividly sells Burry’s various idiosyncrasies (smiling awkwardly at people, blaring heavy metal music in his office as he looks over documents) without ever making him feel like a cartoon or compromising his sense of humanity.
 Carell also turns in great work as Baum, acting as audience surrogate in terms of reacting to his discoveries with a mix of stunned disbelief and blood-pressure-raising anger.
-Unfortunately, the film hits an awkward streak whenever it attempts to shoehorn in background info about the effect his brother’s death has on Baum’s work.
+Unfortunately, The Big Short hits an awkward streak whenever it attempts to shoehorn in background info about the effect his brother’s death has on Baum’s work.
 Also not helping is saddling Marisa Tomei with the decidedly flat role that is Baum’s supportive wife.

-Big Short may not always succeed, but it stands as an essential film nonetheless.
+The Big Short may not always succeed, but it stands as an essential film nonetheless.
 Given the way we know history played out, it’s not surprising that the story concludes with no real catharsis or Trading Places-esque twist wherein the duplicitous money men are put behind bars.
 Ultimately, this is not a film about brave individuals who dared to go into battle with the banks—it’s about those who decided to loot the village and get the hell out of Dodge before the blood started flowing.
 In a world as broken and as compromised as this one, the fact that such opportunists are the closest we have to heroes is a sobering statement all on its own.

 Director: Adam McKay